ysoo/CS537/README.md

 # CS537 Introduction to Operating Systems

 Assigned projects for CS 537 Summer 2017.
 5 projects in total with each having 2 parts: Linux and XV6.
-3 partnered projects -c.w
+3 partnered projects with Conrad.